 We explore both dynamic programming (DP) and policy gradient (PG) approaches for this task.
 For DP, we compute the exact optimal policy by maximizing the value function of the MDP induced by the logic program, following the formulation in Equation~\ref{eq:bellman}.
 For PG, we implement an off-policy REINFORCE algorithm where the policy is a neural digit classifier.
 The logic program structure naturally constrains the set of valid actions at each step, reducing sampling variance.
 The logic programs are provided in Appendix C.1.

-We compare with state-of-the-art NeSy methods along two dimensions: predicted sum accuracy and training time.
-The baselines include three exact systems: KLay \cite{DBLP:conf/iclr/MaeneDM25}, DeepStochLog, and DeepSoftLog \cite{maene2023soft}; and three approximate systems: Scallop \cite{huang2021scallop}, A-NeSI \cite{van2023nesi}, and EXAL \cite{verreet2024explain}.
-The results are summarized in Table~\ref{tab:MNISTaddition}, with details on the experimental setups and hyperparameters provided in Appendix C.1.
+We compare with state-of-the-art NeSy methods on predicted sum accuracy and training time.
+Baselines include three exact systems: KLay \cite{DBLP:conf/iclr/MaeneDM25}, DeepStochLog, and DeepSoftLog \cite{maene2023soft}; and three approximate systems: Scallop \cite{huang2021scallop}, A-NeSI \cite{van2023nesi}, and EXAL \cite{verreet2024explain}.
+Results are summarized in Table~\ref{tab:MNISTaddition}, with experimental setups, hyperparameters, and additional intermediate N values provided in Appendix C.1.

-The DP variant achieves accuracy comparable to existing exact NeSy systems, while significantly outperforming both exact and approximate baselines in terms of training efficiency.
+The DP variant achieves accuracy comparable to existing exact NeSy systems while significantly outperforming both exact and approximate baselines in terms of training efficiency.
 We observed that no other previous method successfully scales to $N = 100$ without timing out.
 In the approximate setting, our PG variant achieves the highest accuracy.
 It scales beyond $N = 100$, demonstrating strong computational efficiency, but converges to a suboptimal policy due to the vast combinatorial search space.